VidCon: Fan Expo acquisition, rebrand and relocation

-In 2020, all international VidCon events were suspended due to the COVID-19 pandemic.
-While the flagship convention in Anaheim, California resumed in 2022, international editions such as VidCon London, VidCon Australia, and VidCon Asia have not returned.
-A limited expansion has continued in Mexico City, but no other international locations have been announced.
-In August 2024, Paramount Global sold VidCon to Informa, the UK-based company behind Fan Expo.
-Following the acquisition, Informa executives stated their ambition to eventually bring VidCon back to global markets, describing Anaheim as the “Super Bowl for creators” and indicating that international expansion may be revisited in the future.
+In April 2024, Viacom's successor Paramount Global hired Oaklins DeSilva+Phillips to locate a buyer for VidCon.
+During those negotiations, in July 2024, VidCon announced the cancellation of its 2024 Baltimore event, with the company stating that it will "dedicate its full efforts and resources to VidCon’s flagship event in Anaheim".
+In August 2024, Paramount completed the sale of VidCon to Informa, with the convention being moved under its Fan Expo HQ unit.
+Following the acquisition, Informa executives stated their ambition to eventually bring VidCon back to global markets, describing Anaheim as the "Super Bowl for creators" and indicating that international expansion may be revisited in the future.